English Language Arts (ELA)

 IMPORTANT - Cell Phones/Electronics:

 Students are not allowed to use their cell phone or any other electronic on campus or in the class unless it is teacher directed and supervised.
-If a student has any electronic out without permission, it will be confiscated.
-The first time a phone is confiscated it is held in the classroom, documented for the infraction and returned at the end of the day.
-For a second infraction, the device will be brought to the main office, and the student will receive it back at the end of the day with a warning.
+If a student has any electronics out without permission, it will be confiscated.
+The first time a phone is confiscated it is held in the classroom, documented for infraction and returned at the end of the day.
+For a second infraction the device will be brought to the main office, and the student will receive it back at the end of the day with a warning.
 Infractions after that, the parents are required to pick devices up from the office, and there will be administrative intervention.

 We will follow a Reading/Writing Workshop format and incorporate technology with 1:1 Chromebook access for our studies.
+Students will be in flexible grouping and may be moved between the other three teachers instructing for DSS.